Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-One time while hunting deer, Jayesh made a kill shot from 300 yards.
-No big deal u say? his weapon of choice was a squirt gun.
+When Jayesh brews a strong pot of coffee he uses a flame thrower and 1/2 of Columbia's coffee trees.

-Updated on: [27/11/2024]
+Updated on: [28/11/2024]
 <!-- #jokeEnd -->